mhahn2003/bc21/README.md

     - baby ducks, PP, Super Cow Powers, Kryptonite, Nikola, Chop Suey, Malott Fat Cats

 Order:
-13. Attack politicians check for buffrakers on the way, and kill them if they can
 14. Spawn buffrakers in place of buff polis